MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization

 Scaling to 16 intersections over 1 hour (10 episodes): \begin{itemize} \item \textbf{A7}: $\sim$1,170 additional vehicle trips, saving 15.6 vehicle-hours of delay \item \textbf{A8}: $\sim$1,820 additional vehicle trips, saving 21.8 vehicle-hours of delay \end{itemize}

 \paragraph{Note on Multi-Seed Data.} Current analysis uses seed 200 only due to time constraints.
-Future work will extract and aggregate traffic metrics across all seeds (seeds 200, 300, 400, 500 for A2/A8; seeds 200, 300 for A7) to provide mean $\pm$ SD for each metric, strengthening statistical rigor.
+Future work will extract and aggregate traffic metrics across all seeds (seeds 200, 300, 400, 500 for all configurations A2, A7, A8) to provide mean $\pm$ SD for each metric, strengthening statistical rigor.